ax920/spacestagram/README.md

 This project was a great chance to work on my React skills.
 I definitely learned how to use Hooks more effectively, and in using them, it has definitely made me more appreciative of React as a framework.
 It's easy to learn with great documentation, and I find that the ideology behind functional components results in more clean code.

 I'm proud of how this project came out, especially in terms of the UI.
 I used Figma to mock-up a design and found that much more efficient than iterating the design with code.
-I tried to go for a minimalistic look and I'm happy with it.
+I tried to go for a minimalistic look and I'm happy with how it turned out.